Three-way light switches can be confusing, right?

 A 3-way switch circuit is always comprised of two 3-way switches that control light(s) or device(s) from two different locations.

-Fun fact #1: a 3-way switch is never marked on and off.
+Fun Fact #1: a 3-way switch does not have “on” and “off” markings.
 Can you guess why?

 3-Way Switch Troubleshooting